 That’s why many companies turn to Ethical Hackers, who help find and address security vulnerabilities that malicious hackers might use to gain unauthorized access to systems and information.
 Every company wants to keep their systems secure, so Ethical Hackers are in high demand, and the field is often fairly lucrative.
 In the U.S., the average salary for an Ethical Hacker is $104,454 a year.

 Still, that rate can vary widely depending on factors like certifications, education, experience, and additional skills.
 Below, we’ll take a closer look at how these factors influence an Ethical Hacker’s salary and job opportunities.

-Experience plays a huge role in an Ethical Hacker's salary.
-While many jobs in ethical hacking don't require a specific degree, many do require a substantial amount of job-related experience.
+Experience plays a huge role in an Ethical Hacker’s salary.
+While many jobs in ethical hacking don’t require a specific degree, many do require a substantial amount of relevant experience.

 According to PayScale, an Ethical Hacker with less than one year of experience can expect to earn around $67,000 a year.
-Someone with a bit more experience, at 1-4 years, can expect about $81,000 per year.
+Someone with up to four years of experience can expect about $81,000 per year.

 Ethical hacking jobs in the United States vary depending on the region you’re working in.
 Just as with other jobs, when the cost of living is higher in a particular area, the pay rate generally increases to match.

 Some areas, like California, vary greatly even when their towns are only a short distance from each other.
-If you work in San Jose, you could make 27% over the average annual salary.
-But, if you live just a few hours south in Los Angeles, you'll be making closer to 2% higher than average.
+If you work in San Jose, you could make around $103,500.
+But if you live just a few hours south in Los Angeles, you’ll likely be making closer to $81,347.